Leadership and Management

 • multiple-session deep dive master class

-In Rebecca’s session, you’ll hear key ideas from some of Silicon Valley’s most admired companies, like Airbnb, Facebook, Intel, Pixar, and others.
+You’ll hear key ideas from some of Silicon Valley’s most admired companies.
 You’ll learn the details of Google’s study of what made its most productive teams.
 These ideas can be applied to any organization, especially those seeking or reacting to disruption.

 In Rebecca’s session, participants will understand:

-- Key ideas from successful Silicon Valley companies, as well as others, that keep their teams humming
+- Key ideas from successful Silicon Valley companies that keep their teams humming

-- Google’s 5 top elements for creating an effective team and how leaders can apply these to their organization
+- Google’s 5 top elements for creating an effective team and how to apply these to your organization

 Rebecca Morgan’s Thoughts on Disruption